jaz303/CSDL2.swift/README.md

   * `-L/usr/local/lib` should be the library path for locating SDL
   * `-Xcc -I/usr/include` is required so that any system headers needed by SDL can be found
-  * `-I ./modules` should point to the directory containing a CSDL2 directory (i.e. the checkout out copy of this repo)
+  * `-I ./modules` should point to the directory containing the CSDL2 directory (i.e. a checked out copy of this repo)

 ## TODO